EstrellaSpaans/Covid_Vaccine_Management_System/Full_Report.md

 **Table: batch_info**

-The information in the batch_info table shows for each batch, such as temperature storage info and when the vaccine expires.
+The information in the batch_info table shows info for each batch, such as temperature, storage info, and when the vaccine expires.

 **Table: vaccine_inventory**